-Google AdWords has become a better deal for marketers lately.
-Based on the AdStage data, AdWords CPC decreased 42% in the fourth quarter of 2017, while CPMs decreased 30% QoQ and CTR increased 21%.
+Google Ads has become a better deal for marketers lately.
+Based on the AdStage data, Google Ads CPC decreased $1.27 from 2018 to 2019, while CPMs decreased a whopping $78.44 in the same time frame.

-That’s certainly great news, but it doesn’t mean making your AdWords campaigns profitable has become a cakewalk.
+That’s certainly great news, but it doesn’t mean making your Google Ads campaigns profitable has become a cakewalk.
 Hardly.
 It’s still expensive and ferociously competitive.
-And unless you’re willing to become AdWords-certified, just using the AdWords platform can be a little intimidating.
+And unless you’re willing to become Google Ads-certified, just using the Google Ads platform can be a little intimidating.

 But having profitable campaigns may be easier than you’d like, especially if you’re willing to learn a few hacks.

 And that’s exactly what we plan to show you here.